We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 • Collateral input from family members and/or teachers

 This step helps the clinician understand the context of the learning challenges and informs their approach to the assessment.
-For adults, the focus may be on confirming lifelong learning differences, such as ADHD, ASD, or dyslexia.
+For adults, the focus may be on confirming lifelong learning disabilities, such as ADHD, ASD, dyslexia, dysgraphia, and dyscalculia.

 Step 5: Testing Sessions

-The heart of the process involves structured testing sessions.
+The heart of the process involves structured psychometric testing sessions using standardized tests.
 For adults, these are often a full day.
 For children and teens, testing sessions are spread across several shorter appointments.
-The session may include:
+Sessions may include:

-• Assessments of executive functions and behavioural and social-emotional functioning
+• Assessments of executive functioning and behavioural and social-emotional functioning.

-It is important to note that mental health assessments and autism assessments and diagnostics are not commonly a part of psychoeducational assessments.
+It is important to note that mental health assessments and autism diagnostics are not commonly a part of psychoeducational assessments.
 For patients where a concern for autism is presented, they will need to undergo more specialized testing, such as the Autism Diagnostic Observation Schedule (ADOS) or Autism Diagnostic Interview-Revised (ADI-R).
 It is important to make sure that the psychoeducational assessment provider is versed in autism diagnostics in case the need for additional testing is required.
+When mental health concerns are present, a psychoeducational + psychiatry assessment may be recommended.

-Step 6: Review Results in a Feedback Appointment
+Step 6: Review Results in a Feedback Session

-After testing, the psychologist prepares a comprehensive report with test results, including any diagnoses and identification of an individual’s strengths and areas of need.
-During the feedback session, the clinician explains the results of the assessment, answers questions, and provides recommendations for next steps.
+After testing, the licensed psychologist prepares a comprehensive report and recommendations, including any diagnoses and identification of an individual’s strengths and areas of need.
+During the feedback session, the clinician explains the results, answers questions, and outlines next steps.

 The written report then becomes a roadmap for change.
 It can be shared with schools, universities, or employers to access accommodations.
-For students, this typically involves school supports, like an Individual Education Plan (IEP) or other accommodations.
-For adults, the assessment report may support workplace accommodations, accommodations in post-secondary education, or referrals for further psychological assessments or support.
+For students, this typically involves school supports such as an individualized education plan (IEP).
+For adults, the assessment report may support workplace accommodations, post-secondary accommodations, or referrals for further psychological assessment or support.

 Frequently Asked Questions